 The wheel is round.
 So it seems, guys.
-This is a fact of life for strollers, trolleys, vehicles and most of the means of transport on ancient and modern land.
-A wheel is just round, come on.
+This is a fact of life for strollers, trolleys, vehicles and most of the ancient and modern means of land transportation.
+One wheel is just round, come on.
 That is: IT WAS.

-In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable transformer wheel was created.
-The RWT (this is its name) can transform a wheel into a sled, or a track, while a vehicle is still in motion.
+In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable “transformer” wheel was created.
+RWT (this is its name) can turn a wheel into a sled, or a track, while a vehicle is still in motion.

 With the push of a button and a few seconds, military vehicles are able to adapt to any terrain.

-From the presentation, I infer that RWT aims to provide vehicles with the “Ability to cross several off-road terrain, including slopes.
-The capabilities include the revolutionary wheel / track technology and suspension that allow greater access to the ground and faster movements both on the road and off-road compared to existing land vehicles ".
+From the presentation, I infer that RWT aims to provide vehicles with the “Ability to traverse various off-road terrains, including slopes.
+Capabilities include revolutionary wheel / track technology and suspension that allow for greater access to the ground and faster movement on and off-road than existing land vehicles. "

-Carnegie Mellon announced in November last year that the RWT was one of the winners of Popular Science's "Best of What's New" award.
-Dimi Apostolopoulos, scientist at Carnegie Mellon University Institute of Robotics, said in a statement: "Creating a reconfigurable transformer wheel system that works on a moving vehicle at high speed was an exceptional challenge, but our NREC team devised a project that works and has the potential to transform mobility on the ground. ”
+Carnegie Mellon announced in November last year that RWT was one of the winners of Popular Science's “Best of What's New” award.
+Dimi Apostolopoulos, scientist at Carnegie Mellon University's Institute of Robotics, said in a statement: "Creating a reconfigurable transformer wheel system that works on a moving vehicle at high speed was an exceptional challenge, but our NREC team devised a project that works and has the potential to transform mobility on the ground. ”

-On April 19, this video showing an initial RWT test was posted on YouTube.
-It is a demonstration only on asphalt road and not on other terrains, but it perfectly renders the idea.
-Since then, other refinements have increased the range of use of the configurable transformer wheel, and new tests on less fluid terrain will soon be shown before RWT is implemented on operational military vehicles.
+On April 19th this video showing a first test of the RWT was posted on YouTube.
+This is a demonstration only on a paved road and not on other terrains, but it gives a perfect idea.
+Other refinements have since increased the range of use of the configurable transformer wheel, and new tests on less fluid terrain will soon be shown before RWT is rolled out to operational military vehicles.
 Vehicles of the future that at this point do not announce themselves alone with their own intelligencebut also virtually unstoppable.